 9. He fought for women’s rights and desegregation in the North.

-While there was no active slavery in the Northern states, segregation was rampant and African Americans were still considered second-class citizens.
+While there was no active slavery in the northern states, segregation was rampant and African Americans were still considered second-class citizens.
 Douglass challenged this in his speeches and in his publications.

 10. He met with President Abraham Lincoln.

 During the Civil War—which erupted in 1861 over the issue of slavery— black soldiers were given lesser pay and non-equal treatment.
 Douglass met with Lincoln to advocate on behalf of the soldiers.
 Douglass had two sons who served in the Army and he actively recruited African Americans to fight in the Civil War.
 Douglass, along with many others, spoke out for equal citizenship and the emancipation (freeing) of all slaves.
-After the war, Douglass fought for the 13th Amendment (which abolished slavery), the 14th Amendment (which granted citizenship to those born in the United States as slaves) and the 15th Amendment (which granted voting rights to men of all color—women would not gain the right to vote until the 19th Amendment in 1920).
+After the war, Douglass fought for the 13th Amendment (which abolished slavery), the 14th Amendment (which granted citizenship to those born in the United States as enslaved persons) and the 15th Amendment (which granted voting rights to men of all color—women would not gain the right to vote until the 19th Amendment in 1920).

 11. There are plaques in his honor in Ireland and England.